Inquests in Interesting Times Webinar - Jun 2020

-He has extensive experience in clinical negligence (acting for both claimants and defendants); in medical disciplinary and regulatory work (e.g. MPTS hearings; before the GDC and NMC; and in Trust disciplinary hearings); in cases involving medical treatment decisions (including emergency injunctions and declarations); in inquests; and in other medical law related matters.
+He has extensive experience in medical disciplinary and regulatory work (e.g. MPTS hearings; before the GDC and NMC; and in Trust disciplinary hearings); in high-value clinical negligence claims (acting for both claimants and defendants); in complex and long-running inquests (including in a custodial setting); in cases involving medical treatment decisions (including emergency injunctions and declarations); and in other medical law related matters.

 He has been instructed in a number of high profile GMC cases, including GMC v Dr Andrew Wakefield and others (the prosecution of the three doctors involved in the research connected with the MMR debate), and in judicial review proceedings brought against the GMC.

-Christopher’s public law practice also includes work in Public Inquiries.
-He was Junior Council for the West Midlands Strategic Health Authority in the Mid Staffordshire NHS Foundation Trust Public Inquiry chaired by Robert Francis QC.Inquests
+As regards his work in public inquiries, he was Junior Council for the West Midlands Strategic Health Authority in the Mid Staffordshire NHS Foundation Trust Public Inquiry chaired by Robert Francis QC.Inquests

 Christopher is frequently instructed to represent NHS Trusts, healthcare professionals, families and other interested persons in complex inquests.
 He specialises in inquires arising from deaths where there has been medical involvement, including in mental health institutions and prisons.